mehdimoore/LDPC-decoder-802.11ay/README.md

 This project is licensed under the MIT License.

 ## Contact
-For inquiries about other coding rates or commercial licensing, please contact me at mehdimoore@hotmail.com.
+For inquiries about other coding rates, optimised implementation,  or commercial licensing, please contact me at mehdimoore@hotmail.com.